pepkit/peppy/doc/source/advanced.rst

 .. _advanced-derived-columns:

-Pointing to flexible data with derived columns
+Pointing to data paths flexibly with "derived columns"
 ****************************************
 On your sample sheet, you will need to point to the input file or files for each sample.
 Of course, you could just add a column with the file path, like ``/path/to/input/file.fastq.gz``.
 For example: